 "We are ecstatic that the S2G and C2 are in full production, as demand is strong in the fleet industry for propane-powered solutions that meet these two vehicles' market needs," said Curtis Donaldson, founder and managing director of CleanFUEL USA.
 "With a significant order bank and ever-increasing customer interest, the potential for both products is huge."

 CleanFUEL USA said the PI-thon purpose-built engine provides 495 ft-lbs. of torque at 3100 rpm and 339 horsepower at 4100 rpm for both vehicles and comes with a 5-year/100,000 mile warranty.
-The C2 and S2G are also powered by an Allison 2300 automatic transmission with PTO provision that provides reliability and durability.
+The C2 and S2G are also powered by an Allison 2300 automatic transmission with a PTO provision that provides reliability and durability.

 Read a Q&A with Powertrain Integration executives in the August issue of School Transportation News magazine

-The new, 81-passenge Saf-T-Liner C2 comes in wheelbases of 219, 238, 259 and 279 inches with a Gross Vehicle Weight Rating of up to 33,000 pounds.
+The new, 81-passenger Saf-T-Liner C2 comes in wheelbases of 219, 238, 259 and 279 inches with a Gross Vehicle Weight Rating of up to 33,000 pounds.
 It also has a two-tank system that is 20 times more puncture resistant than diesel or gasoline tanks.
 In addition, it holds a gasoline equivalent of 70 gallons and provides an estimated driving range of 300 miles.

 Both CleanFUEL USA and Thomas said the new propane bus also offers a quiet and smooth drive.
 Thomas officials added that the C2 offers 25-percent improved visibility out the windshield over a typical Type C bus.